ivalitov/dto-generator/README.md

 ## Generation API

-So-called `@Rule` annotations are used to provide configuration on the field:
+Various `@Rule` annotations are used to provide configuration on the field:

 - `@StringRule`
 - `@NumberRule`